aniketpathak028/zettelkasten/content/3-Resources/tech/linux/file permissions.md

 - 664 - File Baseline (rw → owner, group, and r → others)
 - 755 - Directory Baseline (rwx → owner, rx→ group, others)

->for a dir execute means changing into the directory!
+>for a dir execute means ability to change into the directory!

 - 400 - Key pair (r - owner, no permissions → others)